 This is betting on a player to score a try in the match, you can bet on the first tryscorer, last tryscorer or even anytime tryscorer.
 To score a try is to put the ball down beyond the opponents try line.

 In this you can bet on the amount of points a team will win by or a set points margin, you can also bet on the exact points margin you win by.
-Ths often offers value.
+This often offer value.

 Six Nations Tournament Winner